joshrose54/ha-pid-controller/README.md

+# Credits
+All credits to Soloam for the codebase, I am simply amending as per my needs and improving where I see fit.

 # PID Controller to Home Assistant

 A PID Controller allows you to target a set value and achieve that setting in a smoothly and mantinin it without fluctuations